Top-degree rational cohomology in the symplectic group of a number ring: Introduction

 If $R$ is Euclidean, it is known that these groups vanish: Br\"uck--Patzt--Sroka showed that $H^{\nu_{n}}(\Sp{2n}{\mathbb{Z}}; \mathbb{Q})=0$ for all $n\geq 1$ \cite[Theorem 44]{Sroka2021}.
 This extended low-degree calculations by Igusa \cite{Igusa1962}, Lee-Weintraub \cite{Lee1985}, Hain \cite{Hain2002} and Hulek--Tommasi \cite{Hulek2012}.
 Br\"uck--Santos Rego--Sroka generalized this by showing that for all Euclidean number rings $R$, $H^{\nu_{n}}(\Sp{2n}{R}; \mathbb{Q})=0$ for all $n\geq 1$ \cite[Theorem 1.1]{Brueck2022c}.

-Our main result below shows that the situation is quite different outside the Euclidean setting.
+The following theorem shows that the situation is quite different outside the Euclidean setting.
 Let $\hcl$ denote the ideal class group of $R$.
 Recall that $R$ is a principal ideal domain (PID) if and only if $|\hcl|=1$ and that every Euclidean domain is a PID.

 \begin{theorem} Let $K$ be a number field and $R= \mcO_K$ its ring of integers.
 Then for all $n\geq 1$,

 \end{theorem}

 This result is motivated by a related lower bound for the rational cohomology of $\SL{n}{R}$ in its virtual cohomological dimension that was obtained by Church--Farb--Putman.
 In \cite[Theorem D]{Church2019}, they proved that when $R$ is a number ring, the dimension of $H^{\on{vcd}(\SL{n}{R})}(\SL{n}{R}; \mathbb{Q})$ is at least $(\vert\hcl\vert -1)^{n-1}$.
 The general strategy we use to prove \cref{thm_non_trivial_cohomology} is closely related to theirs.
 In what follows, we give an outline of it in our setting.